fdilke/ice-exercise/README.md

 I'm interpreting the spec for the report to list all streamed songs for the specified artist,
     with an indicator whether they're monetizable or not.
 I used a £ sign to indicate they are, else a dash.
+I include all songs in the report which appear in a release for the specified artist.
+In a production system, possibly some extra logic should be added here to take account of releases which are removed or not yet confirmed for release.
+It's possible also that a song could be included in releases for multiple artists.

 On filing for payment, there is a requirement for the artist to be able to request this.
 So I'll add to the Artist data: